Trusted Breast Care Treatments & Exams at Jordan Valley

 - Dense breast tissue

 Hologic 3D Mammography is over 41% more accurate than traditional digital mammograms, which means earlier detection and fewer false alarms.*

 Are Mammograms Painful?

-- Flattening the breast so that the maximum amount of tissue can be examined.
+- Flattening the breast so the maximum amount of tissue can be examined.